Reingenio/race-numbers/README.md

 a simple and quick AngularJS example in order to create race numbers.

 ## How to run project
-1. Open index.html file with chrome or another browser.
+1. Open index.html file with Chrome or another browser.

 ## Dependencies
 * Bootstrap